 Orthodontic treatment is a way of straightening or moving teeth, to improve the appearance of the teeth and how they work.
-It can also help to look after the long-term health of the teeth, gums and jaw joints, by spreading the biting pressure over all the teeth.
+It can also help to look after the long-term health of your teeth, gums and jaw joints, by spreading the biting pressure over all your teeth.